elatov/elatov.github.io/_posts/2012-08-14-confirming-ucs-settings-using-command-line.md

 	B 10.102.100.15 10.102.100.1 255.255.255.0 Operable

-Usually you setup &#8220;pinning&#8221; to pin you HBAs and NICs to a certain IO module, for load balancing.
+Usually you setup "pinning" to pin you HBAs and NICs to a certain IO module, for load balancing.
 From the Config Guide:

 > Pinning in Cisco UCS is only relevant to uplink ports.
 You can pin Ethernet or FCoE traffic from a given
 > server to a specific uplink Ethernet port or uplink FC port.